Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 It is highly recommend that you are using the latest Anki version (or as close as you can get to the latest Anki version), as the note is primarily tested and maintained on the latest versions of Anki.
-Additionally, it is recommeded to use the Qt6 version of Anki if possible.
+Additionally, it is recommended to use the Qt6 version of Anki if possible.

 !!! note
     Worst case scenario, if any essential add-ons no longer work,